Virtual Tour of Orchard

 Amos Bronson Alcott originally purchased

-two houses set upon twelve acres of land on the Lexington Road in 1857 -- both dating to circa 1690-1720 -- for $945.
+two houses (both circa 1660-1720) set upon twelve acres of land on the Lexington Road in 1857 for $945.
 He then moved the smaller tenant farmhouse and joined it to

-the rear of the larger manor house, making many improvements to the home, as explained
+the rear of the larger manor house, making many improvements over the course of the next year to the home, as explained

-in his journals of 1857-58.
+in his journals.
 The grounds also contained an orchard of forty apple

 trees, which greatly appealed to Mr. Alcott, who considered apples the most perfect food.
 It